ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 {: #watson-query-virtualized-table-user-revoke-cli-options}

 --user (string)
-:   The watson query user name, if the value is PUBLIC, it means revoke access privilege from all watson query users.
+:   The Watson Query user name, if the value is PUBLIC, it means revoke access privilege from all Watson Query users.
 Required.

 --table-name (string)
 :   The virtualized table's name.
 Required.